aaren-aras/milestone-site/README.md

 # Milestone Automation Solutions Inc.

 This website was designed as part of an **Engineering Assistant co-op** at Milestone Automation Solutions.
-Since its inception in 2005, the company has rapidly evolved into a foremost provider of **automation and industrial control solutions** in Ontario, solidifying its position as a reliable partner for a client base spanning several industries.
+Since its inception in 2005, the company has rapidly evolved into a foremost provider of **automation and industrial control solutions** in Ontario, solidifying itself as a reliable partner for a client base spanning several industries.

 www.milestoneautomation.com